54skyxenon/54skyxenon.github.io/content/blog/switzerland.md

 Getting an "A" in a Swiss university (>= 5.5 out of 6) was *much* harder than at a typical US university.
 Exams were graded on a strict curve and it's nearly impossible to get everything right.
 In fact, passing with a "C" (>= 4.0) on the first try/not needing to retake is already solid (many students I met told me about a course they failed before!)
 How Northeastern interpreted my transcript was less than ideal.

 Classes ended right before Christmas, and my exams went from mid-January to mid-February.
-I got a little bit of traveling across Europe during the holidays, before I sacrified the rest of my break preparing for my first three exams.
+I managed to travel a bit across Europe during the holidays before sacrificing the rest of my break to prepare for my first three exams.
 Upon returning from vacation, my roommate caught COVID so I quarantined and spent most of my day studying in an AirBNB.

 My last exam for Compilers Design was a month out in February, so I could concentrate solely on that for a couple of weeks.
-At this point in time, my housing lease had expired, so I rented out an AirBNB for the remainder of my exchange to take this exam.
+At this point, my housing lease had expired, so I rented an AirBNB for the remainder of my exchange to take this exam.
 The spring semester at NEU also started, so I did the bare minimum to keep up remotely.

-The concept of taking exams after winter break and them bearing such a huge weight was probably the most foreign aspect to me.
+The concept of taking high-stakes exams after winter break was probably the most foreign aspect of my experience.
 It was my first time taking courses where my entire grade counted on the final exam and that my winter “break” was more like an intense study session.

 # Getting my Transcript

-After two months with no updates to my Northeastern degree audit, I learned from the Global Experience Office that I had to manually order a physical transcript from overseas.
-This by itself took a few weeks to ship.
+After two months without any updates to my Northeastern degree audit, I discovered through the Global Experience Office that I had to manually order a physical transcript from overseas, a process that took a few weeks.

 Following that, this transcript was incorrect as it did not reflect the compilers course took from ETH due to technical issues.
 I had to provide a second official transcript from UZH for them to verify this.
 After the registrar took a few months to process this, it was August 2022.